 Kirtas Book Scanning

 The Kirtas scanner is used to scan entire books in the NUL collection.
 A significant portion of the books scanned with the Kirtas are prospective scanning projects and brittle books identified at the point of circulation.
-Digital Collections also oversees the scanning of books requested by NU faculty and staff that are meant to become part of the NUL digital repository.
+Repository and Digital Curation also oversees the scanning of books requested by NU faculty and staff that are meant to become part of the NUL digital repository.

 Questions?
 Contact email@example.com OR 847.467.1080